Link

 Considerations and Guidelines

 The ability to work with database directly is a very tempting solution.
 It is extremely flexible and yet quite dangerous if it is not handled properly.
-Keep the following points in mind when working with the DatabaseAPI
+Keep the following points in mind when working with the DatabaseAPI:

 • If current program is using the table you are performing operations on, the changes will affect the record read by the program.
 This might be intentional in some cases.
-In some other cases you might retrieve another record while the program was processing the original record and it can lead to undefined behaviour
+In some other cases you might retrieve another record while the program was processing the original record and it can lead to undefined behavior.

-• Avoid using ExpressionFactory and matching filters when possible and leverage defined indexes instead
+• Avoid using ExpressionFactory and matching filters when possible and leverage defined indexes instead.

-• Avoid retrieving too many columns, only retrieve the ones you need
+• Avoid retrieving too many columns, only retrieve the ones you need.

 • Avoid creating queries that affect large data set.
 This is not meant to be used for going through thousands of records.

 • Avoid performing expensive tasks and calculations while locking a record.
-Locking a record blocks all other programs in M3 to perform operations on this record
+Locking a record blocks all other programs in M3 to perform operations on this record.